The-T-Time/Human-Benchmark-Bot/README.md

 - Cross-browser support (Firefox, Chrome, Edge)
 - Achieves near-perfect or infinite scores
 - Custom level selection for applicable tests
-p- Non-intrusive: can run in the background
+- Non-intrusive: can run in the background

 ## How It Works